meek0/clin-portal-forms/README.md

 ### Body

 Backend validations:
+- User roles include `clin_genetician`
 - `analysis_id` is an existing ServiceRequest of analysis type profile.
-- `assignments` are all practitioner roles known by FHIR
+- `assignments` are all practitioner roles known by FHIR and are `Geneticist` with code `15941008`
-- `assignments` will fully replaced previous assignments and therefore can be *empty*
+- `assignments` will fully replace previous assignments and therefore can be *empty*

 ```json
 {